DataDog/malicious-software-packages-dataset/README.md

 ## Usage

 Malicious samples are available under the **[samples/](samples/)** folder and compressed as an encrypted ZIP file with the password `infected`.
 The date indicated as part of the file name is the discovery date, not necessarily the package publication date.

 You can use the script [extract.sh](./samples/pypi/extract.sh) to automatically extract all the samples to perform local analysis on them.
 Alternatively, you can extract a single sample using:

 ```
-$ unzip -o -P infected samples/pypi/2023-03-20-pydefender-v1.0.0.zip -d /tmp/
+$ unzip -o -P infected samples/pypi/pydefender/1.0.0/2023-03-20-pydefender-v1.0.0.zip -d /tmp/
-Archive:  samples/pypi/2023-03-20-pydefender-v1.0.0.zip
+Archive:  samples/pypi/pydefender/1.0.0/2023-03-20-pydefender-v1.0.0.zip
    creating: /tmp/2023-03-20-pydefender-v1.0.0/
 ```

+Each [samples/](samples/) subdirectory contains a `manifest.json` file that identifies the packages, and the versions of those packages, that comprise the samples collected for each ecosystem.
+You can use these files to quickly search the dataset for particular samples.

 ## License